Honduras

 Tour balances paid by check/bank transfer may carry a 4% discount

 Honduras is one of the least-known countries in the Americas and remains stubbornly off the beaten track.
-However, with specialty birds such as Resplendent Quetzal, Lovely Cotinga, Keel-billed Motmot, Wine-throated Hummingbird, and the endemic Honduran Emerald, plus comfortable lodges and beautiful scenery, visitors will quickly realize that the country provides a great introduction to Neotropical birding.
+However, with specialty birds such as Keel-billed Motmot, Wine-throated Hummingbird, Resplendent Quetzal, Lovely Cotinga, and the endemic Honduran Emerald, plus comfortable lodges and beautiful scenery, visitors will quickly realize that the country provides a great introduction to Neotropical birding.

 Boasting more square miles of protected area than Costa Rica, the national parks and preserves of Honduras shelter over 700 species of birds.
-Our tour will cover a wide selection of these protected habitats, from the misty cloud forests of La Tigra National Park to the marshes of Lago de Yojoa and the lowland coastal jungles of the Caribbean coast.
+Our tour will cover a wide selection of these protected habitats, from the misty cloud forests of La Tigra National Park to the marshes of Lake Yojoa and the lowland coastal jungles of the Caribbean coast.

 Tour Team